influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

   influxd-ctl join cluster-node-03:8091
 ```

-The command joins the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` into a new cluster.

 ###### Joining a meta and data node to an existing cluster

+The command joins the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` to an existing cluster.
+The existing cluster includes the meta node running at `cluster-meta-node-02:8091`.

 ```
 $ influxd-ctl join cluster-meta-node-02:8091